 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Though it depends on what you’re hoping to accomplish (and it’s not safe for everyone), it’s beneficial to limit your food intake, in general.
-“By every measure, eating less is better,” Dr. Ahmed says.
+“By every measure, eating less is better,” Dr. Bruemmer says.

 Research shows that fasting can help lower blood pressure, reduce cholesterol, control diabetes and reduce weight.

-“Four of the major risks for heart disease are high blood pressure and cholesterol, diabetes and weight, so there’s a secondary impact,” Dr. Ahmed says.
+“Four of the major risks for heart disease are high blood pressure and cholesterol, diabetes and weight, so there’s a secondary impact,” Dr. Bruemmer says.
 “If we reduce those, we can reduce the risk of heart disease.”

 One word of caution, though: Fasting can lead to an electrolyte imbalance.
 This can make the heart unstable and prone to arrhythmias.